 - Manage other areas that directly relate to selling online

-With that in mind, there are two basic ways to approach finding an ecommerce store.
+With that in mind, there are two basic ways to approach launching an eCommerce store.

-These types of ecommerce options provide all-in-one solutions for businesses that want to sell products online.
-For example, GoDaddy’s Online Store is simple to set up and includes powerful selling tools and flexible shipping and payment options.
-It also integrates with online marketplaces like Amazon and Etsy.
+These types of eCommerce options provide all-in-one solutions for businesses that want to sell products online.
+For example, GoDaddy’s Online Store builder is simple to set up and includes powerful selling tools and flexible shipping and payment options.
+It also integrates with online marketplaces like eBay.

 3. Make inventory management a focal point

 Any business owner who sells goods understands the concept of inventory management.
 Every product transaction is collected, remaining inventory for that item is reconciled until the availability threshold hits a minimum, and a new order is placed for that product.